 Reporting of Capital Gains Tax has changed significantly in recent years.
 Under current rules you now have 60 days from the date your property sale completes to calculate the CGT position, report to HMRC, and pay any tax owed.
 If you have sold or given away any assets this could give rise to a CGT reporting requirement.
 We can ensure that your CGT liability is reduced to as low as possible by advising you on all of the allowable expenses and reliefs that you are entitled to claim.

 PROPERTY CAPITAL GAINS TAX

 If your combined earnings for the year are more than £100,000 then you will meet self-assessment criteria and be required to complete a tax return each year.
 The reason for this is because once you earn over £100,000 then you will start to lose entitlement to your personal tax-free allowance.
-The tax-free allowance for 2021/22 was set at £12,570; however, for every £2 that you earn over the £100k mark you will lose £1 of your personal allowance.
+The tax-free allowance for 2023/24 is set at £12,570; however, for every £2 that you earn over the £100k mark you will lose £1 of your personal allowance.

 Generally speaking, if you are a UK resident then you will be liable to UK tax on your worldwide income – and this could be in addition to any tax you have already paid overseas.
 Unfortunately, some wrongly believe that if they declare their foreign income overseas and pay the associated tax, that they are fully compliant.
 This is not the case, and HMRC launched a campaign in the past known as the Worldwide Disclosure Facility to allow individuals to come forward and voluntarily disclosure their overseas income which has previously been un-taxed in the UK.